-Fuel is contained in a float chamber, which is supplied by gravity, or an electrical booster pump, by or an engine-driven fuel pump, level is and a constant maintained in the chamber by the float and needlevalve.
+Fuel is contained in a float chamber, which is supplied by gravity, or an electrical booster pump, or by an engine-driven fuel pump, and a constant level is maintained in the chamber by the float and needle-valve.

 Where fuel pumps are used, a fuel pressure gauge is included in the system to provide an indication of pump operation.
 Air intake or atmospheric air pressure acts on the fuel in the float chamber, which is connected to a fuel discharge tube located in the throat of the Venturi.